 Parish Life

 We are an inclusive, diverse, and hospitable community that strengthens and supports the mission of the Episcopal Church through group activities and the interactions of individuals.
-Here are some of our ministries, programs, and small groups categorized into Grace & Holy Trinity’s four pillars; Worship, Parish Life, Education, & Outreach.
+Here are some of our ministries, programs, and small groups categorized into Grace & Holy Trinity’s four pillars; Worship, Parish Life, Education, & Mission.

 Worship